 - Useful in a person's life.

-- Helps improve a person's life.
+- It helps improve a person's life.

-- Makes a person happy.
+- They can make a person happy.

-- Makes a person feel loved.
+- It makes a person feel loved.

 I hope this post helps you see how much gifts impact the receivers and how they can create clutter in a home or life.